michaladamcichy/multiplayer-shooter/README.md

 Simple linux socket game server.

+Click the link below, to see, how client looks.
-The client looks like this, I wrote it using OpenGL.
+I wrote it using OpenGL.
+It's quite simple - there are spirtes in